valdAsync/dbt_dummy_project/README.md

 This script creates:

-- raw and analytics schemas
+- `raw` and `analytics` schemas
-- raw.customers table — 10,000 rows of customer data
+- `raw.customers`: A dimension table with 10,000 unique customers.
-- raw.purchases table — 10M rows of purchase events
+- `raw.products`: A dimension table with 1,000 unique products.
+- `raw.locations`: A dimension table with 100 unique store locations.
+- `raw.purchases`: A fact table with 1 million purchase events, linked to customers, products, and locations.
+- `raw.page_views`: A fact table with 5 million page view events, linked to customers.
-- Both tables include an updated_on timestamp
+- All tables include an `updated_on` timestamp for incremental modeling.

 ### 5. Update your profiles.yml file